panchengl/centernet_prune/README.md

+hey:

+    If you think my code helped you, please give me a star, thank u

 20200630 updates:

     add iterations prune, u can iteratively prun the centernet model use this version. this is my ap 50 in my datasets,the scene is more complicated than coco datasets: